Frequently Asked Questions

 This venue will give us sufficient privacy and provide a “retreat” environment set apart from normal day-to-day life.

 The residential experience of being together as a community in focused personal-growth space for the full 50 hours is an essential part of the experience.
-If you choose to leave the premises, you will not be allowed to return.
+If you choose to leave the premises, you will not be able to return.

 What time does it start?
 What time does it end?